Terminal de Pasajeros Benito Quinquela Martin, Av. Ramón Castillo y Av. de los Inmigrantes, Ciudad Autónoma de Buenos Aires

-- Recoleta: beautiful, elegant neighborhood with restaurants, cafes, green areas and antique shops.
+- Recoleta: a beautiful, elegant neighborhood with restaurants, cafes, green areas, and antique shops.
 Here is the museum of history and sculpture – La Recoleta Cemetery (Cementerio del Norte ).

 - Palermo: visit the Botanical Garden, the curious zoo or the Parque 3 de Febrero.